 A large-scale migration requires extensive planning across the organization—more so than the comparatively straightforward process of moving individual workloads to the cloud.
 Successful migration planning starts with a defined strategy and getting participation from key business, technical, and leadership stakeholders.

 While cloud migration can improve ROI in both the short- and long- term, the migration itself will cost time, money, and resources.
 Cost estimates for planning and implementing a migration are essential.

 Security and compliance

-Even though moving massive amounts of data to the cloud can be done very quickly, it requires careful planning to minimise downtime for businesses.
-Migrating in waves with an iterative approach can help organisations move manageable batches of data over time.
+Even though moving massive amounts of data to the cloud can be done very quickly, it requires careful planning to minimize downtime for businesses.
+Migrating in waves with an iterative approach can help organizations move manageable batches of data over time.